Abortion clinic ban in Utah challenged by lawsuit

-While abortions remain legal up to 18 weeks of pregnancy in Utah, the Planned Parenthood Association of Utah and the ACLU of Utah said in a Monday news conference that limiting abortions to licensed hospitals would dramatically reduce access to treatments, as roughly 95% of abortions in Utah are provided at clinics.
+While abortions remain legal up to 18 weeks of pregnancy in Utah, the Planned Parenthood Association of Utah and the ACLU of Utah said at a news conference Monday that limiting abortions to licensed hospitals would dramatically reduce access to treatments, as roughly 95% of abortions in Utah are performed at clinics.

-Planned Parenthood and the ACLU’s legal challenge asks the court to delay the implementation of the law until courts rule on its legality.
-It was signed by Republican Gov. Spencer Cox last month after passing through the Republican-led statehouse, where supporters argued Utah wouldn’t need licenses for abortion clinics when courts rule in their favor and limit abortions to only exceptional and emergency circumstances.
+Planned Parenthood and the ACLU’s legal challenge asks the court to delay implementation of the law until courts rule on its legality.
+Republican Gov. Spencer Cox signed the legislation last month after it cleared the Republican-led statehouse, where supporters argued Utah wouldn’t need licenses for abortion clinics when courts rule in their favor and limit abortions to only exceptional and emergency circumstances.

-Still, the signing of the law last month set off a rush of confusion among clinics, hospitals and prospective patients, who are already navigating a raft of overlapping trigger laws and legal challenges in Utah.
+Still, the signing of the law set off a rush of confusion among clinics, hospitals and prospective patients, who were already navigating a raft of overlapping trigger laws and legal challenges in Utah.
 It’s set to take effect May 3, at which time abortion clinics will no longer be able to apply to be licensed.
-It institutes a full ban on Jan.
-1, 2024 through stripping all clinics of their licenses.
+It would institute a full ban on Jan.
+1, 2024, by stripping all clinics of their licenses.

-Though state officials have said clinic licenses will remain until that time, Planned Parenthood attorney Hannah Swanson said “confusing licensing provisions” would force clinics to stop providing abortions on May 3 unless the court intervenes.
-She said Planned Parenthood was concerned about sections of the 1,446-line bill that they believe make providing abortion a crime on that date.
+Though state officials have said clinic licenses will remain until then, Planned Parenthood attorney Hannah Swanson said “confusing licensing provisions” would force clinics to stop providing abortions on May 3, barring court intervention.
+She said Planned Parenthood was concerned about sections of the 1,446-line bill that it believes makes providing abortion a crime on that date.

 Republican lawmakers said last month that Planned Parenthood’s claims about the legislation were inaccurate.
-State health officials, in response to a question about currently licensed clinics, directed The Associated Press to licensing rules that do not require abortion clinics to pursue new licenses for the time being.
+In response to a question about currently licensed clinics, state health officials directed The Associated Press to licensing rules that do not require abortion clinics to pursue new licenses for the time being.

 Rep. Karianne Lisonbee, the legislation’s Republican sponsor, said the law was a byproduct of working with doctors and hospitals to “strike the best balance of protecting innocent life and protecting women who experience rare and dangerous complications during pregnancy.”

-Utah’s Planned Parenthood affiliate sued over the 2020 ban, and in July, a state court delayed implementing it until legal challenges could be resolved.
+Utah’s Planned Parenthood affiliate sued over the 2020 ban, and in July, a state court delayed its implentation until legal challenges could be resolved.
 The 18-week ban has since been de facto law, though Stoesz said on Monday that the clinic law would be tantamount to a full ban on abortions should it take effect.

-She warned that the state’s hospitals weren’t designed or equipped to accommodate the patients that have sought comparatively affordable care at specialty clinics for decades.
+She warned that the state’s hospitals weren’t designed or equipped to accommodate patients who have sought comparatively affordable care at specialty clinics for decades.
 The Utah Hospital Association has yet to answer questions on their plans to adapt to the new legal landscape.

-Utah’s turmoil mirrors developments in Republican strongholds throughout the United States that have taken shape since the U.S. Supreme Court overturned Roe v.
-Wade, transformed the legal landscape and prompted a raft of lawsuits in at least 21 states.
+Utah’s turmoil mirrors developments in Republican strongholds around the country since the U.S. Supreme Court overturned Roe v.
+Wade and transformed the legal landscape, prompting a raft of lawsuits in at least 21 states.

-Planned Parenthood operates three of the state’s four abortion clinics and said they do not plan to discontinue the majority of non-abortion services they provide — including tests and screenings for pregnancy, cancer and sexually transmitted infections.
+Planned Parenthood operates three of the state’s four abortion clinics and said it does not plan to discontinue the majority of non-abortion services it provides — including tests and screenings for pregnancy, cancer and sexually transmitted infections.

-The new restrictions are most likely to affect those seeking to terminate pregnancies via medication because they account for the majority of abortions in Utah and the United States.
-Abortion medication is approved up to 10 weeks of pregnancy, mostly prescribed at clinics and, since a pandemic-era FDA rule change, increasingly offered via telemedicine.
+The new restrictions are most likely to affect those seeking to terminate pregnancies via medication because they account for the majority of abortions in Utah and the nation.
+Abortion medication is approved for up to 10 weeks of pregnancy and mostly prescribed at clinics though it is increasingly offered via telemedicine, owing to a pandemic-era FDA rule change.

 “An abortion is an abortion.
 And this law isn’t specific to the way that the abortion occurs,” she said.